DordStream/DordStream-/README.md

 Dshtml tag is a set of custom tag which extend the function of html through the CMS.
 It is also html-like that is used to perform some tasks within the CMS and displayed, formatted the same as html content on web browser.
 It has the same syntax as html

-Example of Introduced Dshtml Tag
+Example of Discovery Dshtml Tag

     <auth ds-text="Welcome!" >
         <p id="username">Bellie_Coin</p>